Name | Hisashi SATO (given name, family name) |

 In English

-- Nurrohman RK, Kato T, Ninomiya H, Vegh L, Delbart N, Miyauchi T, Sato H, Shiraishi T, Hirata R (2024)
+Comparison of ground temperature and permafrost conditions in the Arctic simulated by land surface process models of different complexity.
+Bulletin of Glaciological Research, 42, 69-94.
+[DOI link]- Nurrohman RK, Kato T, Ninomiya H, Vegh L, Delbart N, Miyauchi T, Sato H, Shiraishi T, Hirata R (2024)

 Future prediction of Siberian wildfire and aerosol emissions via the improved fire module of the spatially explicit individual-based dynamic global vegetation model.
 Egusphere, 21(18), 4195-4227 [DOI link]- Hayman G, Poulter B, Ghude S. D., Blyth E, Sinha V, Archibald S, Ashworth K, Barlow V, Fares S, Feig G, Hiyama T, Jin J, Juhola S, Lee M, Leuzinger S, Mahecha M. D., Meng X, Odee D, Purser G, Sato H, Saxena P, Semeena V. S., Steiner A, Wang X, Wolff S. (2024)